iwoplaza/mended-sdf-web/README.md

 ## Ethical?

 The dataset that was used to train the upscaling neural network was generated with Blender's Geometry Nodes. **No artist's work was used in the process**.

+## Roadmap

+- [x] Generate procedural data-set with Blender Geometry Nodes.
+- [x] Create a slim network architecture.
+- [x] Train the network.
+- [x] Create ray marching renderer (for SDFs).
+- [x] Implement inference on the WebGPU.
+- [ ] Extract into a separate package, to be used as an upscaling step in other WebGPU projects.
+- [ ] Create rasterizing renderer (polygonal geometry).

 ## Development